Jeffery-Ni/Any_chord_trainer/README.md

 - **Flexible tonality system**
   - “Baby mode” locks everything to **C** so you can focus on chord qualities.
-  - Full mode randomly chooses from 21 tonalities (sharps, flats, and enharmonic mixes).
+  - Full mode randomly chooses from 21 tonality signs (sharps, flats, and mixed-sign ones).

 - **Water reminder** *(optional)*
   A background thread that GENTLY nags you to drink water every 20 minutes so you stay hydrated while practicing.